Invasion Of Ukraine Leads To Sky High Gas Prices In Sacramento

 WEST SACRAMENTO (CBS13) – Fuel prices continue to surge in the aftermath of the invasion of Ukraine.

-Jenni Valovitty is nervous at the pump.READ MORE: UC Davis Professor Promoting Art Instead Of Weapons Fighting Crisis In Ukraine
+Jenni Valovitty is nervous at the pump.READ MORE: Motorcycle Rider Dies In Crash After Leading CHP Officer On High-Speed Chase On Highway 4

 “Obviously, it’s going to be heartbreaking,” she says.
 She hasn’t filled up her gas tank since last week before gas hit the $5 mark in California.